luka-hash/vigo/README.md

 ## Licence

-This code is licensed under the terms of the MIT license (see LICENCE for details).
+This code is licensed under the terms of the MIT licence (see LICENCE for details).